tumacell/ICT4HM103-3004/README.md

 ### Homework 7[^tero]

-### Combating "Ransom-War:" Evolving Landscape of Ransomware Infections in Cloud Databases[^ransomwaredb]
+### Combating "Ransom-Ware:" Evolving Landscape of Ransomware Infections in Cloud Databases[^ransomwaredb]

 This presentation was presented at *A New HOPE (2022)* on July 23rd 2022 by Aditya K. Sood.